-These gluten-free blondies are the perfect treat without any of the gluten!
-With their gooey texture and sweet, caramelized flavor, these blondies are sure to satisfy any craving.
+These gluten-free blondies are the perfect treat when you want something sweet but not chocolate.
+With their gooey texture and caramelized flavor, they satisfy any craving without any of the gluten.

-Studded with white chocolate chips, these gluten-free blondies have a dense, gooey texture that is similar to brownies with the sweetness of caramel.
-The caramelized flavor comes from the combination of melted butter and brown sugar.
-They’re absolutely delicious.
+Studded with white chocolate chips, these gluten-free blondies have a dense, gooey texture that’s similar to brownies with the sweetness of caramel.
+The caramelized flavor comes from the combination of melted butter and brown sugar, and they’re absolutely delicious.

 Ingredients